HP-Liao/WaveCeptionNet/README.md

 # WaveCeptionNet

+The code is being organized and uploaded.

-machine-readable table containing a list of the TCEs and associated information
+## machine-readable table containing a list of the TCEs and associated information

 multiple.csv: multiple transiting planet systems from the confirmed planet system table at NExScI (https://nexsci.caltech.edu/).